yzheng347/d3-radarChartVisualization/README.md

-# d3-radarChartVisualization
+# videoGameSalesVisualization
-Radar chart to visualize video game sales in d3.
+Using d3, a Javascript library to visualize video game sales.